Foundry376/Mathomatic-iOS/library/trunk/README.txt

 Define "SECURE" to disable all file reading, writing, and executing.
 This is useful when making Mathomatic available to the public through telnet or CGI programs.
 It is also useful when making ROMable code.
-All insecure commands are omitted with this option.
+All insecure commands and code are omitted with this option.
 See "compile.secure", which is the secure Mathomatic build script.

 Define "TIMEOUT_SECONDS" to set the maximum number of seconds Mathomatic may run.
 Upon timeout, Mathomatic properly exits.
 This is useful when making